BUSINESS VIDEO MASTERCLASS

 It will grab the attention of new visitors and make them keen to explore your site, or immediately generate a lead, or pull them into one of your marketing automation funnels.

-It must be actionable.
+It must be engaging and actionable.

 2: A 3 minute deeper dive video